 about the chirohouse

 Dr. "Jo" was born and raised in a small town in southeastern Oklahoma.
 She graduated top of her class and continued her education at Oklahoma State University.
 She was a member of the Cowboy Marching Band, graduated with her bachelors in Animal Science, and became best friends with Dr. Cory in Organic Chemistry who would later become her husband.
 She then received a masters in Veterinary Biomedical Sciences from Kansas State University and finally her Doctorate of Chiropractic from Cleveland University.
 She served as the president of the Female Chiropractic Club for one year before giving birth to her son during the last half of chiropractic school!
-Dr. Jo has a strong passion for reconnecting mamas and children to their God given intelligence through neurological scans, adjustments, and education about the various Traumas, Toxins, and Thoughts that create the stress patterns we see daily.
+Dr. Jo is also Webster certified to help serve pregnant mamas!
+She has a strong passion for serving mamas and children through adjustments and education about the various Traumas, Toxins, and Thoughts that create the stress patterns we see daily.

 Our name is coined from the space we serve our community from.